embreymorton/CS-Grad-Tracker/README.md

 - There is also gmailUser and gmailPass which are used for email notifications through nodemailer.
 - These are just credentials for a gmail account setup specifically for this app.
-- There are two general .env setups, you will need to tweek the variables listed below to get it to run in a certain setup
+- There are two general .env setups, you will need to tweak the variables listed below to get it to run in a certain setup

 ## Production mode .env tweeks